 - Miscellaneous: Be aware that campsites do sell out, so this is something you should arrange in advance!

-- Drive: Approximately 3 hours from LA.
+- Drive: Approximately 3 hours to drive from LA to Joshua Tree.

 - Entry Fees: None.